Independent inquiry called for in FCC’s secretive cyberattack claims

 It would perhaps be more accurate to say that the documentation the FCC has released is inadequate.
 The agency did tell another group of Senators that bot traffic increased by 3,000 percent around midnight on May 7, and that this represented a “non-traditional DDoS attack.”
 And in a follow-up letter to another letter of inquiry, it said that it would “undermine our system’s security to provide a specific roadmap” of its countermeasures, citing the “ongoing nature of the threats.”
 I have myself been politely rebuffed upon asking for more details.

-Meanwhile some digging by Gizmodo (whose Dell Cameron has been following this story closely) showed that a so-called “hack” of the FCC in 2014 was similarly undocumented.
+Meanwhile, some digging by Gizmodo (whose Dell Cameron has been following this story closely) showed that a so-called “hack” of the FCC in 2014 was similarly undocumented.
 It’s not a good precedent.

 This bald-faced stonewalling in the face of Congressional inquiry clearly suggested alternative means were necessary.
 Hence the letter to Dodaro, whose office can more comprehensively investigate the issue should they take up the request.